I am a papercraft enthusiast, and I enjoy sharing tips and resources about the hobby, especially with beginners.

-With Coolibah you can create unlimited scrapbook as well as unlimited pages on a scrapbook.
+With Coolibah, you can create unlimited scrapbooks as well as unlimited pages on a scrapbook.
 The free kits available with the application are totally out-of-the-box and suitable for both budding designers and expert scrapbookers.
 Each kit’s design is unique, charming and eye-catching, which makes scrapbooking an incredible experience.

 3. ScrapBook: Tell Your Story